 12. Heaven (1998)

-‘Heaven’ is a underrated little gem from New Zealand and features a then relatively unpopular Martin Donovan and Karl Urban.
+‘Heaven’ is an underrated little gem from New Zealand and features a then relatively unpopular Martin Donovan and Karl Urban.
 It’s probably as strange on reel, as it is on paper.
-Though having 90’s tropes with lots of characters and messy plot, it probably has the most interesting plot devices.
-The movie revolves around a transgender who has visions of the future, and to make things even more complicated ‘Heaven’ has a non-linear narrative that would put ‘Pulp Fiction’ to shame any day, over its complexity.
+Despite having 90’s tropes with lots of characters and a messy plot, it probably has the most interesting plot devices.
+The movie revolves around a transgender who has visions of the future, and to make things even more complicated, ‘Heaven’ has a non-linear narrative that would put ‘Pulp Fiction’ to shame any day, over its complexity.

 11. Nikita (1990)

-“Critics should be looking towards the future, but in France, all they want to talk about is the past.” – Luc Besson.
-Nikita probably did not start the French New Wave or Cinema du look (which it was a part of), it surely presented a gateway for other upcoming French directors to induce tropes from Hollywood while retaining the style Europe was famous for.
-Nikita is one of the earliest films to feature a female assassin, and the remakes and TV shows are a proof of the impact it had on elevating the status of the “femme fatale”.
-It’s depiction of violence is what you would usually find in a Tarantino film, not to disturb, but to stir your adrenaline.
+‘Nikita’ presented a gateway for other upcoming French directors to induce tropes from Hollywood while retaining the style Europe was famous for.
+It was one of the earliest films to feature a female assassin, and the remakes and TV shows are a proof of the impact it had on elevating the status of the “femme fatale”.
+It’s depiction of violence is what you would usually find in a Quentin Tarantino film — not to disturb, but to stir your adrenaline.

 10. Hanna (2011)